What is Threat Intelligence?

 Requirements and Objectives

-The ‘Direction’ phase is where it all begins.
-Here, the goals for the threat intelligence program are established, with key stakeholder input.
+The ‘Direction' phase is where it all begins.
+Here, the goals for the cyber threat intelligence program are established, with key stakeholder input.
 Intelligence requirements are set to answer cybersecurity questions relevant to the organization.
-Stakeholder feedback is crucial for understanding the intelligence priorities of the security teams utilizing the threat intelligence, which in turn guides the documentation of these intelligence requirements.
+Stakeholder feedback is crucial for understanding the intelligence priorities of the security teams utilizing the cyber threat intelligence, which in turn guides the documentation of these intelligence requirements.

 Data Collection Methods